MilanCrest/aws/README.md

 ---

-This section can be added under a **"Documentation"** or **"Introduction"** section of your GitHub repository’s README file.
-Let me know if you'd like further refinements!

----

 ### **What is a Database?**
 A **database** is like a structured container for data.
 It helps you store, organize, and retrieve data efficiently.
 For example, think of a school storing student information.
 Instead of saving each student’s info in separate files, a database organizes it into tables, making searching or updating data faster.